Creating content that people want to share isn’t easy.

 But thanks to the Double Survey Technique, my new article was shared over 1,000 times:

-So far it’s also gotten backlinks from 109 sites, which is more than all the other pages on this site combined.
+It also quickly received backlinks from 109 sites, which at the time was more than all the other pages on this site combined.

-Many of those linking sites are much bigger and more authoritative than GrowthBadger:
+Many of those links came from sites that were much bigger and more authoritative than GrowthBadger:

 Which has helped this site’s domain authority grow and grow.